-“When travelling abroad for the first time, heading to an exotic location or holidaying in the UK, a pharmacist is well placed and highly trained to recommend the appropriate non-prescription medicines and other travel products that can be taken to treat conditions such as headaches, diarrhoea and insect bites and they can also offer advice on the additional medications, or vaccinations, people may need.
+“When travelling abroad for the first time, heading to an exotic location or holidaying in the UK, a pharmacist is well placed and highly trained to recommend the appropriate non-prescription medicines and other travel products that can be taken to treat conditions such as headaches, diarrhoea and insect bites.
+They can also offer advice on the additional medications, or vaccinations, people may need.

-Home – When the sun comes out, so do the barbeques!
+When the sun comes out, so do the barbecues!
 It’s important that food is cooked properly, particularly meat, and stored at the right temperature.
-If food is contaminated or undercooked, diarrhoea can be one of the main symptoms of food poisoning.
+If food is contaminated or under-cooked, diarrhea can be one of the main symptoms of food poisoning.

-Away – Many people suffer from diarrhoea when travelling abroad, commonly due to an infection caused by bacteria or viruses, usually through food or drink.
-If you are travelling in a country where standards of public hygiene are low, you should avoid consuming things such as tap water, ice cubes, salads and raw or undercooked seafood, meat and chicken.
+Many people suffer from diarrhea when travelling abroad.
+This is commonly due to an infection caused by bacteria or viruses, usually through food or drink.
+If you are travelling in a country where standards of public hygiene are low, you should avoid consuming things such as tap water, ice cubes, salads and raw or under-cooked seafood, meat and chicken.

-What to pack – Anti-diarrhoeal tablets can help to stop the symptoms of diarrhoea and oral rehydration solutions are a good way to replace glucose, essential salts and minerals that can be lost to help avoid becoming dehydrated, which is particularly dangerous for the young and elderly.
-If away in a hot climate or a hot sunny day in the UK dehydration can occur more easily, especially if you have diarrhoea.
+What to pack?
+Anti-diarrhea tablets can help to stop the symptoms of diarrhea.
+Oral re-hydration solutions are also a good way to replace glucose, essential salts and minerals.
+This is particularly essential for the young and elderly.
+If its a hot day/climate, dehydration can occur more easily, especially if you have diarrhea.
 It is also important to drink plenty of water (bottled if abroad).

 Insect bites and stings

-Home – In the UK there are many insects and bugs that can bite or sting you including wasps, hornets and ants.
-Generally, these bites are harmless and just cause itching, but some people may suffer an allergic reaction which can require medical assistance.
+In the UK there are many insects and bugs that can bite or sting you including wasps, hornets and ants.
+Generally, these bites are harmless and just cause itching.
+But some people may suffer an allergic reaction which can require medical assistance.

-Away – If travelling to more far flung places then you may need additional medication to prevent tropical diseases such as malaria or the West Nile virus which are transmitted via mosquitoes.
-Whilst not available on a NHS prescription antimalarial medication can be purchased from a pharmacy or obtained via a private prescription.
+If you’re travelling to more far flung places, you may need additional medication to prevent tropical diseases such as malaria, or the West Nile virus.
+Both of which are transmitted via mosquitoes.
+Whilst not available on an NHS prescription, antimalarial medication can be purchased from a pharmacy or obtained via a private prescription.
 Speak to your pharmacist to find out if required and which medication to get.

 What to pack – Insect repellents containing DEET can minimise your risk of being bitten or stung.
 You can get plug in devices for hotel rooms and mosquito nets.
 It is also advisable to cover up if out when it is dusk to avoid bites.
 However, if you are bitten then painkillers such as paracetamol or ibuprofen can help with the pain.
 Antihistamine tablets or creams and steroid creams can help prevent itching, redness and swelling.